Middle Grade Fiction

 In order to get a recommendation to a prestigious arts school for seventh grade, Sam needs to nail the church gig.
 But she bombs the first two services and is ready to give up when she meets Riley, a girl who writes poetry at the donut shop.
 Sam’s desperate for a friend—especially a tadpole-catching, treehouse-dwelling friend whose sleepy mama might have an illness of her own.

 Together, through poetry, music, and a crazy cow escapade, the girls hold each other up.
-But when Sam finally returns home for the audition, she must face the gravity of her mother’s illness, claim the grit and perseverance she’s gained in Ohio, and fight for her musical dreams.
+When Sam finally returns home for the arts school audition, she must face the gravity of her mother’s illness, claim the grit and perseverance she’s gained, and fight for her musical dreams.